January 10th, 2024 at the Omaha Hilton Downtown

 Since the Outland Trophy winners from 1946 through 1987, did not receive the authentic Outland Trophy, Downtown Rotary Club of Omaha has presented Authentic Trophies to the following past recipients: George Connor, Notre Dame, the first recipient (’46); Joe Steffy, West Point Military Academy (’47); Bill Fischer, Notre Dame (’48); J.D.
-Roberts, University of Oklahoma (’53); Mike McGee, Duke (’59); Bobby Bell, University of Minnesota (’62); Loyd Phillips, University of Arkansas (’66); Ron Yary, USC (’67); Larry Jacobson, UNL (’71); Rich Glover, UNL (’72); John Hicks, Ohio State (’73); Lee Roy Selmon, University of Oklahoma (’75); Mark May, University of Pittsburgh, Ross Browner, Notre Dame (’76), Jim Ritcher, North Carolina State (’79), (’80); Dave Rimington, UNL, (’81-’82); Dean Steinkuhler, UNL (’83); Chad Hennings, Air Force Academy (’87), and last year to Randy White, Maryland (’74).
+Roberts, University of Oklahoma (’53); Mike McGee, Duke (’59); Bobby Bell, University of Minnesota (’62); Loyd Phillips, University of Arkansas (’66); Ron Yary, USC (’67); Larry Jacobson, UNL (’71); Rich Glover, UNL (’72); John Hicks, Ohio State (’73); Randy White, Maryland (’74); Lee Roy Selmon, University of Oklahoma (’75); Mark May, University of Pittsburgh, Ross Browner, Notre Dame (’76); Jim Ritcher, North Carolina State (’79); (’80); Dave Rimington, UNL, (’81-’82); Dean Steinkuhler, UNL (’83); Chad Hennings, Air Force Academy (’87), and the previous one to Greg Roberts, Oklahoma (’78).

-The 2016 Past Outland Award Trophy recipient is:
+The 2018 Past Outland Award Trophy recipient is:

 Salute to all the hard work, sweat and blood poured into battle every Saturday

 for a Game that is won or lost in the trenches.

 The One that rises to be the best, the unsung hero, the Outland Winner!